How cloud-native speeds up releases, scales and cuts costs

 Cons of the Approach

-Need for new skills — teams must learn containers, orchestrators and DevOps metrics.
-Cloud provider dependency — risk of lock-in to a single service vendor.
+Need for new skills - teams must learn containers, orchestrators, and DevOps metrics.
+Dependence on a cloud provider - the risk of being tied to a single service vendor.
 Solution: use open-source tools and multi-cloud.
-Security costs — access and intra-system communication management is required.
+Security costs - access and intra-system communications must be managed.
 Solutions: automation, for example with Istio.

 How to Apply the Cloud-Native Approach

-5. The second stage is choosing the tools.
-Docker provides containerization technology that packages an application with all its dependencies into a standardized unit.
+Docker provides containerization technology that packages an application with all its dependencies into a standardized module.

-6. Kubernetes orchestration is used to manage groups of containers; it automates scaling and monitoring.
+A container orchestration system such as Kubernetes is used to manage a group of containers - it automates scaling and monitoring.
 Terraform lets you describe infrastructure as code, so you can reproduce and version-control every system component.

-8. We recommend starting with the Kubernetes documentation: it covers the system fundamentals and includes code examples showing how to apply it in practice.
+We recommend starting with the Kubernetes documentation: it covers the basics of how the system works and includes code examples showing how to use it in practice.

 How to Reduce Costs When Moving to Cloud Infrastructure

-1. The main mistake when moving to cloud-native is not paying attention to costs.
+The main mistake when moving to Cloud-native is ignoring costs.

-6. Automate testing and updates to reduce rework costs.
+Automate testing and updates - this will reduce rework costs.

-8. Choose ready-made provider solutions instead of configuring everything yourself; it is simpler and often cheaper.
+Choose ready-made solutions from providers instead of setting everything up yourself - it is simpler and often cheaper.

 Who Needs a Cloud-Native Approach in 2025